IepIweidieng/TJAPlayer3/tja.md

 Respectively **start** / **end** a fake/dummy section if not already respectively started / ended.

-When the definition of the section is ended, the beat position for placing notechart objects jumps back the the start of this section. (?)
+When the definition of the section is ended, the beat position for placing notechart objects jumps back the start of this section. (?)

 From: TaikoManyGimmicks